KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `SECURITY.md`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'axios' in file `LICENSE.txt`: Replace it with built-in fetch.
-4. Recommendation: Found 'XMLHttpRequest' in file `maps-web.min.js`: Replace it with built-in fetch.
+5. Recommendation: Found 'XMLHttpRequest' in file `maps-web.min.js`: Replace it with built-in fetch.
-5. Typo: Found 'Magic Mirror' in file `tomtomv6.html`: Replace it with `MagicMirror²`.
+6. Typo: Found 'Magic Mirror' in file `tomtomv6.html`: Replace it with `MagicMirror²`.

 ## [MMM-Toon by MichMich](https://github.com/MichMich/MMM-Toon)